 In a landscape where few high schools prioritize full-time sports nutrition, Coach Allison Maurer is blazing the trail.
 With a background providing performance nutrition for the University of Colorado from 2004-2007, the University of Tennessee from 2007-2016, and the Pittsburgh Pirates from 2016-2020, Maurer joined Knoxville Catholic High School to lead their student health and wellness program.
 Through her innovative classes and hands-on coaching, she’s paving the way to establish lifelong health and wellness habits for her students.

-Maurer’s journey into high school sports came after years working at the Collegiate and professional level.
+Maurer’s journey into high school sports came after years working at the collegiate and professional level.
 But, the challenges of the 2020 pandemic season pushed her to re-evaluate her career path.
 After years of Knoxville Catholic inviting her to teach, she finally embraced the opportunity in 2021, joining the high school full-time and bringing with her a vision of integrating top-tier sports nutrition at the high school level.

 “After the 2020 season, I was like, ‘Wow, I don’t know if I want to do this for the rest of my life,” Coach Maurer recalls.
 “Our whole lives were all flipped upside down, so the way I say it is, ‘Being in the bubble took my soul.
 So, you know what, I think maybe I’ll do this full time instead.'”